lastpunk9999/noun-scout-contract/docs/NounScout.md

 function unpause() external nonpayable
 ```

-Unpauses (resumes) the NounSeek contract.
+Unpauses (resumes) the NounScout contract.
 Unpausing can be reversed by pausing.

 ---